Elm

-Elms are deciduous and semi-deciduous trees comprising the flowering plant genus Ulmus in the plant family Ulmaceae.
-They are distributed over most of the Northern Hemisphere, inhabiting the temperate and tropical-montane regions of North America and Eurasia, presently ranging southward in the Middle East to Lebanon and Israel, and across the Equator in the Far East into Indonesia.
+Elms are deciduous and semi-deciduous trees comprising the genus Ulmus in the family Ulmaceae.
+They are distributed over most of the Northern Hemisphere, inhabiting the temperate and tropical-montane regions of North America and Eurasia, ranging southward in Western Asia to Iran, in Africa to Libya, and in Southeast Asia into Indonesia.

 Elms are components of many kinds of natural forests.
 Moreover, during the 19th and early 20th centuries, many species and cultivars were also planted as ornamental street, garden, and park trees in Europe, North America, and parts of the Southern Hemisphere, notably Australasia.
 Some individual elms reached great size and age.
 However, in recent decades, most mature elms of European or North American origin have died from Dutch elm disease, caused by a microfungus dispersed by bark beetles.
 In response, disease-resistant cultivars have been developed, capable of restoring the elm to forestry and landscaping.

 Description

 The genus is hermaphroditic, having apetalous perfect flowers which are wind-pollinated.
 Elm leaves are alternate, with simple, single- or, most commonly, doubly serrate margins, usually asymmetric at the base and acuminate at the apex.
 The fruit is a round wind-dispersed samara flushed with chlorophyll, facilitating photosynthesis before the leaves emerge.
 The samarae are very light, those of British elms numbering around 50,000 to the pound (454 g).
 (Very rarely anomalous samarae occur with more than two wings.)
 All species are tolerant of a wide range of soils and pH levels but, with few exceptions, demand good drainage.
-The elm tree can grow to great height, often with a forked trunk creating a vase profile.
+The elm tree can grow to great height, the American elm in excess of 30 m, often with a forked trunk creating a vase profile.

 Taxonomy

-There are about 30 to 40 species of Ulmus (elm); the ambiguity in number results from difficulty in delineating species, owing to the ease of hybridization between them and the development of local seed-sterile vegetatively propagated microspecies in some areas, mainly in the Ulmus field elm (Ulmus minor) group.
+There are about 30 to 40 species of Ulmus; the ambiguity in number results from difficulty in delineating species, owing to the ease of hybridization between them and the development of local seed-sterile vegetatively propagated microspecies in some areas, mainly in the field elm (Ulmus minor) group.
 Oliver Rackham describes Ulmus as the most critical genus in the entire British flora, adding that 'species and varieties are a distinction in the human mind rather than a measured degree of genetic variation'.
 Eight species are endemic to North America and three to Europe, but the greatest diversity is in Asia with approximately two dozen species.
 The oldest fossils of Ulmus are leaves dating Paleocene, found across the Northern Hemisphere.

 The classification adopted in the List of elm species is largely based on that established by Brummitt.
 A large number of synonyms have accumulated over the last three centuries; their currently accepted names can be found in the list of Elm synonyms and accepted names.

 Botanists who study elms and argue over elm identification and classification are called "pteleologists", from the Greek πτελέα (elm).

-As part of the suborder urticalean rosids, they are distantly related to cannabis, mulberries, figs, hops, and nettles.
+As part of the urticalean rosid clade, formerly order Urticales, they are distantly related to cannabis, mulberries, figs, hops, and nettles.